 5.1 Where there are concerns of extremism or radicalisation, learners and staff will be encouraged to make use of our internal systems to whistle blow or raise any issue in confidence.
+This is explained to learners during their induction to their programme and also in the Learner Handbook, which is provided to each learner at the start of their programme.
 Please refer to the separate Whistleblowing Policy.